 Step Four:

-What Baking Tin Should I Use?
+What Baking Tin I Used

 I used a 9″ square baking tin which gives me around 16 slices.
 I find the flapjacks to be deliciously thick and chunky using this tin (like in the pictures).